The end of the lockdown roadmap is in sight, with the government lifting most of the restrictions very soon.

 From March 8 (step one - part one ):

-- All schools will open, with after-school activities and sports allowed.
+- All schools opened, with after-school activities and sports allowed.

 - Two people from different households could meet in a public space.
-They will be allowed to sit down for a coffee, drink or picnic.

-- Each care home resident in England will be allowed one regular visitor.
+- Each care home resident in England could have one regular visitor.

 From March 29 (step one - part two):

-- Outdoor gatherings of either six people or two households will be allowed.
-This includes gatherings in outdoors private spaces, such as gardens.
+- The government allowed outdoor gatherings of either six people or two households.
+This included gatherings in outdoors private spaces, such as gardens.

 - Outdoor sports returned, such as tennis and golf.

-- Organised adult and children’s sport, such as grassroots football, will return.
+- Organised adult and children’s sport, such as grassroots football, returned.

 - Those who are clinically vulnerable were able to stop shielding at the end of March.

 From April 12 (step two):

 - The government opened non-essential retail again, including personal care services.

 - Pubs and restaurants opened for outdoor service in beer gardens etc.

 - Indoor leisure facilities, including gyms and swimming pools opened.

 - Most outdoor settings opened from this date, including zoos and drive-in cinemas.

 - Public libraries and community centres reopened.

 From May 17 (step three):

 - The government scrapped most social contact rules outdoors, meaning groups of people (max.30) could meet up from different households.

-- Indoor mixing allowed for two households, up to six people.
+- Indoor mixing was allowed for two households, up to six people.

 - Pubs and restaurants opened for indoor service, with the rule of 6 or two households maximum.

-- Hotels, hostels and overnight accommodation will be allowed to open again.
+- Hotels, hostels and overnight accommodation were allowed to open again.

-- Large events, including those that take places in concert halls and sports stadiums, will resume.
-These will be piloted with mass testing schemes.
+- Large events, including those that take places in concert halls and sports stadiums, resumed.

 - There will be no legal limits on social contact, meaning that groups of over 30 people will be able to meet either indoors or outside.

-- All sectors not already open will be allowed to reopen again.
+- All sectors not already open will reopen again.

 - All limits will be removed from weddings and other life events.